 Treatment for chronic myeloid leukaemia (CML)

-The aim of treatment is to put chronic myeloid leukaemia (CML) into remission and to maintain the remission.
+The aim of treatment is to put chronic myeloid leukaemia (CML) into remission and to keep it in remission.
 The main treatment for CML is tyrosine kinase inhibitors (TKIs).

 About treatment for chronic myeloid leukaemia (CML)

-The aim of treatment is to put chronic myeloid leukaemia (CML) into remission and keep it in remission.
-This means there are no signs of CML in your blood during a standard blood test, and you feel well.
+Chronic myeloid leukaemia (CML) usually develops very slowly, over several years.
+The main aim of treatment is to put CML into remission, and also keep it in remission.
+This means there are no signs of CML in your PCR blood test, and you feel well.
 There are different levels of remission.

-Treatments for CML are very effective, and remission can usually be maintained for many years.
-For many people, CML can be well controlled, and it will not shorten their life.
+Treatments for CML are very effective.
+Remission can usually be maintained for many years.
+For most people, CML can be well controlled, and it will not shorten their life.

 We understand that having treatment can be a difficult time for people.
 We're here to support you.
 If you want to talk, you can: